 I-94 Admission Record

-Students may need to provide their admission number to various offices and agencies of state and federal governments.
-In order to access your I-94 admission number, please go to this Customs and Border Patrol website and provide the required data.
+Students may need to provide their admission number or travel history to various offices and agencies of the state and federal government.
+In order to access your I-94 admission number, please go to this Customs and Border Patrol website.
+You will need to click “get I-94” or “view travel history” depending on what is being asked of you to provide.

 The Center for Global Engagement is required by the Department of Homeland Security (DHS) to keep a copy of all documents in your student file.